The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Agreement

-"Did they explicitly commit?"
+"Did they explicitly own it?"

-The fix is one sentence: "Can I count on you to do this?"
+The fix is one sentence: "Can I count on you to own this?"
 Ask for the yes — explicitly, directly, before the conversation ends.
 Ownership requires a choice.
 Your job is to make sure they make one.

 The Diagnostic Loop

-Start With the Mirror.
+Start With the Breakdown.

 C1